-The brief: The New Zealand Walking Access Commission is a Crown entity that plays a lead role in protecting this heritage by promoting free, certain, enduring and practical access to the outdoors.
+The New Zealand Walking Access Commission is a Crown entity that plays a lead role in protecting this heritage by promoting free, certain, enduring and practical access to the outdoors.
 They required a new website which communicated this, but also a separate, interactive online tool that efficiently revealed the thousands of accessible tracks and trails spread across the country.

 Complex Data Sources